[Analysis] An inflation surge, but (some) economists warn on raising rates

 'No magic button'

-Dutch economists Jens van 't Klooster and Hielke van Dorselaer urged caution in a different opinion piece this week, writing that central banks do not, in fact, have a "magic button they can press that stops inflation painlessly."
+Dutch economists Jens van 't Klooster and Hielke van Doorslaer urged caution in a different opinion piece this week, writing that central banks do not, in fact, have a "magic button they can press that stops inflation painlessly."

 They explain that raising rates is a blunt instrument, which will dampen demand across all economic sectors.